Principle 2 - Structure the Board to add value

 - Chief Executive Officer’s report

-- Company Secretary’s report
+- Company Secretary’s corporate governance update

 - Minutes of Board Committee meetings